Hofstra in NYC

 Q: When can I register?

-A: Registration for begins October 15 for seniors, October 22 for juniors, October 29 for sophomores and November 7 for first-year students.
+A: Registration for begins October 14 for all students.
 For more information click here

 Q: Is there housing available?